Murders of Eileen Sarmenta and Allan Gomez

-The murders of Eileen Sarmenta and Allan Gomez occurred on June 28, 1993 in Calauan, Laguna, Philippines.
+The murders of Eileen Sarmenta and Allan Gomez occurred on June 28, 1993, in Calauan, Laguna, Philippines.
 The case involved police personnel and the late Antonio Sanchez, the former mayor of Calauan, who were tried and convicted of the crime.
 Sanchez was accused of masterminding the abduction of Sarmenta and her companion, Gomez, and the subsequent rape and murder of Sarmenta and the torture and murder of Gomez.
 The victims were both students of the University of the Philippines, Los Baños (UPLB).

 Murder

-On the night of June 28, 1993, Eileen Sarmenta and Allan Gomez, both students of the University of the Philippines in Los Baños, were abducted by men of the late Calauan Mayor Antonio Sanchez and forcibly entered them into the white vehicle.
+On the night of June 28, 1993, Eileen Sarmenta and Allan Gomez, both students of the University of the Philippines in Los Baños, were abducted by men of the late Calauan mayor Antonio Sanchez and forcibly shoved into a white vehicle.

-The two were brought to Erais Farm in Barangay Curba, which is said to be owned by the Mayor.
-Upon arriving there, Sarmenta was taken to Sanchez's room while Allan was left to be beaten by Mayor's staff namely Luis Corcolon, Rogelio "Boy" Corcolon, Zoilo Ama and George Medialdea.
-After that, Sanchez's orders the two men to bring Sarmenta and Gomez to the Toyota Tamaraw FX; the suspects are also board the vehicle.
+The two were brought to Erais Farm in Barangay Curba, which was said to be owned by the mayor.
+Upon arriving there, Sarmenta was taken to Sanchez's room while Gomez was left to be beaten by the mayor's staff, namely Luis Corcolon, Rogelio "Boy" Corcolon, Zoilo Ama and George Medialdea.
+After that, Sanchez ordered the two men to bring Sarmenta and Gomez to a Toyota Tamaraw FX vehicle, which the suspects also boarded.

-Pepito Kawit followed-up by striking Allan's diaphragm with the butt of an armalite, causing Allan to fall against a cement box.
-Brion thought Allan was already dead, but Kawit said, quote, "His death will come later."
+Pepito Kawit followed up by striking Gomez's diaphragm with the butt of a rifle, causing Gomez to fall against a cement box.
+Brion thought Gomez was already dead, but Kawit said, "His death will come later."

 Aurelio Centeno, who eventually became a star witness, joined Sanchez's personal aides Edwin Cosico and Raul Alorico to watch television at the adjacent resthouse.
-Alorico told Centeno that the Mayor had been eagerly waiting for the group and was worried they would not arrive.
+Alorico told Centeno that the mayor had been eagerly waiting for the group and was worried they would not arrive.

-At around 1:00 a.m. of the next day, a crying Eileen was dragged out of the resthouse by Luis and Medialdea, her hair disheveled, mouth covered by a handkerchief, hands still tied and stripped of her shorts.
-The Mayor, clad merely in white polo, appeared and thanked Luis and Medialdea for the gift.
-"I am through with her.
-She's all yours," the Mayor uttered in contentment.
-When asked what will happen to Allan, Medialdea assured the Mayor they would kill him for full measure.
-Eileen and Allan were then loaded in the Tamaraw van by the appellants and headed for Calauan, followed closely by the ambulance.
-Kawit finished off Allan with a single gunshot from his armalite.
+At around 1:00 a.m. of the next day, a crying Sarmenta was dragged out of the resthouse by Corcolon and Medialdea, her hair disheveled, mouth covered by a handkerchief, hands still tied, and stripped of her shorts.
+The mayor, clad only in a white polo, appeared and thanked Corcolon and Medialdea for the "gift".
+He said, "I am through with her.
+She's all yours".
+When asked what will happen to Gomez, Medialdea assured the mayor they would kill him for full measure.
+Sarmenta and Gomez were then loaded in the Tamaraw van by the appellants and headed for Calauan, followed closely by an ambulance.
+Kawit finished off Gomez with a single gunshot from his rifle.